University of Bolton, Deane Road, Bolton. BL3 5AB

 To be confirmed

-You’ll spend a total of 1000 hours of your time in physiotherapy practice placements across the primary care, private and voluntary sectors, helping to prepare you for the changing environments you’ll encounter during your career.
+You’ll spend a total of 1000 hours of your time in physiotherapy practice-based learning across the primary care, private and voluntary sectors, helping to prepare you for the changing environments you’ll encounter during your career.
 The rest of your studies will be based at the University, increasing your theoretical understanding and practical knowledge in a way that complements and enhances your learning in the workplace.

 We’ll support you as you learn about the structure and function of the human body in the context of health, disease, disorder and dysfunction, across the lifespan.
 With our expert guidance, you’ll explore the theories and physiotherapy approaches that can be applied to enhance movement and minimise loss of function, focusing on the musculoskeletal, cardiovascular, respiratory and neurological systems.
 We’ll also consider developing areas of physiotherapy such as the principles of management for women’s health, amputees and palliative care.
 We’ll help you develop knowledge of the biomedical, physical, clinical and behavioural science that underpins physiotherapy practice, and gain skills in physical assessment, treatment and evaluation.
-Developing interpersonal skills, such as respecting the needs and choices of individual service users, their carers and families, along with their cultural, social and religious backgrounds, are prioritised.
+We'll support you to develop interpersonal skills, such as respecting and prioritising the needs and choices of individual service users, their carers and families, along with their cultural, social and religious backgrounds.
 We’ll also focus on helping you gain an understanding of the political, social and economic factors that are influencing the current and future delivery of physiotherapy, health and social care services.

-This programme is subject to approval by the Health and Care Professions Council (HCPC) and accreditation by the Chartered Society of Physiotherapy (CSP).
+This programme is approved by the Health and Care Professions Council (HCPC) and accredited by the Chartered Society of Physiotherapy (CSP).

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.